-The reporting region for the current Report Cards follows the land-based boundary delineated by the Townsville Water Quality Improvement Plan and the Townsville City Council Local Government Area boundary.
+The reporting region for the current Report Card follows the land-based boundary delineated by the Townsville Water Quality Improvement Plan and the Townsville City Council Local Government Area boundary.
 This is a priority area of focus for the Partnership and sits within the broader Burdekin NRM region (figure 1), otherwise known as the Dry Tropics.
 Although the current focus of reporting is in the Townsville urban area (figure 2) the influence of the greater region will be acknowledged.

-Figure 1 - Dry Tropics Region of North Queensland Burdekin NRM region (yellow outline).
-The reporting area is highlighted in context of the wider Dry Tropics Burdekin NRM region.
+Figure 1 - The reporting area (pink, blue, green, orange, and purple outline) is highlighted in context of the wider Dry Tropics Burdekin NRM region (yellow outline).

-Figure 2 - Priority Area of focus Townsville Local Government Area, inshore northern boundary of NRM region, and offshore marine area adjacent Townsville.
+Figure 2 - Priority area of focus Townsville Local Government Area (blue, pink, and orange outline), inshore northern boundary of NRM region (green outline), and offshore marine area (purple outline) adjacent Townsville.